| Title: | Recurrent Event Data Analysis |

 recurrent event data framework.
 Subject's ID will be pinpointed if its

 observation violates any checking rule.
-See Recur
+See Recur for all the

 checking rules.

-first constructs the design matrix from
+Function rateReg first constructs the design matrix from

-the specified arguments: formula
+the specified arguments: formula, data, subset,

-before model fitting.
+na.action and constrasts before model fitting.

 The constructed design matrix will be checked again to